 Cambridge Home School Online (CHS) is a selective online independent school based in Cambridge, UK.
 The school covers ages 5 to 19 with an independent curriculum designed by its faculty, leading to International GCSEs and A Levels.
 CHS reports that its results place it among the top 4% of British private independent schools by proportion of top grades.

 Class sizes are capped at 10 students, and lessons are delivered live by subject-specialist teachers, many with postgraduate degrees.
-The school operates timetables for UK, European, African, Middle Eastern, and Asian time zones.
+Timetables run for UK, European, African, Middle Eastern, and Asian time zones.
 Admissions are selective, with academic entry requirements.

-Best for: Academically ambitious students seeking small-group live tuition, families targeting entry to highly competitive universities.
+Best for: Academically ambitious students seeking small-group live tuition and families targeting entry to highly competitive universities.

 Crimson Global Academy